 Professor Sir Michael Marmot is Director of the UCL Institute of Health Equity.
 He has led various research groups on health inequalities for 35 years.
 He was Chair of the Commission on Social Determinants of Health (CSDH), which was set up by the World Health Organization in 2005, and produced the report entitled: ‘Closing the Gap in a Generation’, followed by 'Fair society, healthy lives' for the UK government.
 Professor Marmot was a member of The Lancet – University of Oslo Commission on Global Governance for Health from 2011-2014.

-David McCoy is a Senior Clinical Lecturer in Global Health at Queen Mary University London and the Director of Medact, a UK-based public health charity that works on the social, political, economic and ecological determinants of health.
+David McCoy is Professor of Global Public Health at Queen Mary University, London.
 He is also a member of the steering committee of the People's Health Movement and a Board member of the New Economics Foundation.
 He has spent most of his career working as a clinician and public health practitioner within the health systems of South Africa and the UK; and was co-managing editor of the first two alternative world health reports.
 His doctoral research was on health systems decentralization and management; but his academic and civic interests are now more upstream and eclectic, and include the impact of trade and investment agreements on health, equality, justice and environmental wellbeing.

 Dr Ayanda Ntsaluba is Executive Director of Discovery Holdings in South Africa.
 Ntsaluba holds a medical degree from the University of Natal, specialised in Obstetrics and Gynecology, a MSc in Health Policy, Planning and Financing from the University of London, and an Executive MBA from the Graduate School of Business at the University of Cape Town.
 Previously, Ntsaluba has served as Director-General of Health in South Africa (September 1998 - August 2003) and as Director-General of Foreign Affairs of South Africa (2003-2011).
 During his time in office he coordinated South Africa’s participation in the Foreign Policy and Global Health Initiative and he also served on one of the working groups of the WHO Commission on Macro Economics and Health.
 Ntsaluba was member of The Lancet – University of Oslo Commission on Global Governance for Health from 2011-2014.